ngharry/arch-installation/README.md

 - [ ] Figure out why Arch does not work after installing KDE/SDDM and Deepin/lightdm.

+## Bug Reporting

+- During installation process in VirtualBox, pressing `PrtScr` would lead to an error.
+[Add picture here.]

+- Arch does not work after installing KDE/SDDM or Deepin/lightdm.

 **Description:**

-With deepin and lightdm: the login screen stays white, after I managed to login successfully, a white blank screen shows up and I could not click anything.
+With deepin and lightdm: the login screen stays white, after I managed to login, a white blank screen shows up and I could not click anything.
+[Add picture here.]

 With KDE and SDDM: the mouse and touchpad(right-click) are stucked at 1 point.